MethodAtlas

 Assumption 2: Non-Informative Censoring

 Plain language: The reason an observation is censored is unrelated to the likelihood of the event occurring.
-In the CEO example, this means that the end of the study period, firm going private, or data unavailability is not systematically related to whether the CEO would have left soon.
+In the CEO example, this assumption means that the end of the study period, firm going private, or data unavailability is not systematically related to whether the CEO would have left soon.

 Formally: TCXT \perp C | X, where TT is the true event time and CC is the censoring time.